BLOG

 Managed Service Providers and Managed Security Service Providers

-• Data integrity, confidentiality, or authenticity compromised due to malicious action or impacting >5% users.
+• Data integrity, confidentiality, or authenticity compromised due to malicious action or impacting >5% users or 1 million users.

 Exclusions and Special Considerations